Right Arrow

 Tech Solution:

-AI video can monitor machinery and shop spaces, sending instant alerts if someone enters a restricted area or operates equipment unsafely.
-Compliance monitoring ensures that machine guards are in place and lockout/tagout procedures are followed.
+AI video can oversee machinery and shop spaces, sending real-time alerts if someone enters a restricted area.
+Footage review can also help teams verify that safety procedures like lockout/tagout are followed.

 Laboratory and Chemical Safety